Triton Compute Glossary

 User-defined networks are those created by the user so that they can connect or isolate application components using network topology defined by the cloud user.
-Some clouds call these "VPC" networks, They're called fabric networks in Triton.
+Some clouds call these "VPC" networks.
+On Triton, they're called fabric networks.

 A virtual machine is a full simulation of a computer system, providing the functionality of a physical computer.
 VMs may involve hardware, software, or a combination of the two.

 A term used by some infrastructure providers to define a private network environment running in a public cloud.
 See also Triton User Defined Network.